yannickhofmann/ofxLlamaCpp/README.md

 # ofxLlamaCpp

-A lightweight openFrameworks addon for running LLM inference directly in C++ using [llama.cpp](https://github.com/ggerganov/llama.cpp).
+openFrameworks addon for running LLM inference directly in C++ using [llama.cpp](https://github.com/ggerganov/llama.cpp).

 ## What is ofxLlamaCpp?